Athletes

 Why international sports regulation needs reform

-The bodies that regulate international sports, like FIFA and the IOC, are not representative and need an overhaul, says a University of Melbourne expert.
+The bodies that oversee international sports, like FIFA and the IOC, need an overhaul to create an even and fair playing field

 Every day, we’re actually seeing into the future

-University of Melbourne researchers are helping to explain how the human brain can accurately predict where a fast-moving object will end up.
+Researchers are helping explain how the human brain can accurately predict where a fast-moving object will end up.
+And why some are better at it than others

 The shape for speed